 Lisa published her first poetry collection, Grasping at Stars, in 2024.
-And this work has been named a finalist in the 2025 Golden Crown Literary Society Awards, The Goldies.
-Lisa is a member of Voices of the Revolution, a women’s poetry collective based in Lansing, Michigan.
+This work was a 2025 Goldie finalist, presented by the Golden Crown Literary Society.
+Sarno is a member of Voices of the Revolution, a women’s poetry collective based in Lansing, Michigan.
 The collective published Lisa’s Poems from the Resisterhood in April 2025.

 Besides being a poet, Lisa is also a musician and a member of Sometimes Y, an all-women’s rock-and-roll band in Lansing.

-Now, enjoy “Juba’s Spirit,” the winning submission of MANA’s Black History Month Writers’ Contest.
+Now, enjoy “Juba’s Spirit,” the winning submission of MANA’s Black History Month Writers’ Contest below.

 Juba's Spirit by Lisa Sarno